isomerpages/govtech-corp/media/technews/_posts/2019-10-31-post-Ideas abound at the ‘Build On, Singapore 2019’ hackathon.md

 and the government during this hackathon, and I think such competitions help us build and identify talent to achieve our smart nation goals,” he said.</p>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="The team from the NUS School of Computing was one of the winners of the Build On, Singapore 2019 Hackathon." src="/images/technews/build_on_part2.jpg">
 </div>
-<p><strong>NUS president Tan Eng Chye (far left) with members of NUS’ 5 Peas in a Pod - (from left) Mr Xavier Xie, 24, Ms Rebecca Tan, 25, Ms Victoria Teo, 22, Mr Vincent Leow, 24, and Mr Teo Kai Cheng, 26.
-The team from the NUS School of Computing was one of the winners of the Build On, Singapore 2019 Hackathon.</strong>
+<p><em>NUS president Tan Eng Chye (far left) with members of NUS’ 5 Peas in a Pod - (from left) Mr Xavier Xie, 24, Ms Rebecca Tan, 25, Ms Victoria Teo, 22, Mr Vincent Leow, 24, and Mr Teo Kai Cheng, 26.
+The team from the NUS School of Computing was one of the winners of the Build On, Singapore 2019 Hackathon.</em>
 </p>
 <p></p>